 Dividends-Received Deduction for Corporations.
-For corporate shareholders, a portion of the dividends paid by a Fund may qualify for the 70% corporate dividends-received deduction.
+For corporate shareholders, a portion of the dividends paid by a Fund may qualify for the 50% corporate dividends-received deduction.
 The portion of dividends paid by a Fund that so qualifies will be reported by a Fund to shareholders each year and cannot exceed the gross amount of dividends received by a Fund from domestic (U.S.) corporations.
 The availability of the dividends-received deduction is subject to certain holding period and debt financing restrictions that apply to both a Fund and the investor.
 Specifically, the amount that a Fund may report as eligible for the dividends-received deduction will be reduced or eliminated if the shares on which the dividends earned by a Fund were debt-financed or held by a Fund for less than a minimum period of time, generally 46 days during a 91-day period beginning 45 days before the stock becomes ex-dividend.
-Similarly, if your Fund shares are debt-financed or held by you for less than a 46-day period then the dividends-received deduction for Fund dividends on your shares may also be reduced or eliminated.
-Even if reported as dividends eligible for the dividends-received deduction, all dividends (including any deducted portion) must be included in your alternative minimum taxable income calculation.
-Income derived by a Fund for eign securities generally is not eligible for this treatment.
+Similarly, if your Fund shares are debt-financed or held by you for less than a 46-day period then the dividends-received deduction for Fund dividends on your shares may also be reduced portion) must be included in your alternative minimum taxable income calculation.
+(Under 2017 legislation commonly known as the Tax Cuts and Jobs Act, corporations are no longer subject to the AMT for taxable years of the corporation beginning after December 31, 2017.)
+Income derived by a Fund from investments in derivatives, fixed income and foreign securities generally is not eligible for this treatment.

 Distributions of Capital Gains.
 Each Fund anticipates distributing substantially all of its net capital gain (after reduction for any capital loss carryovers, i.e., unutilized capital losses from prior taxable years) for each taxable year.
 These distributions generally will be made only once a year, usually in December, but a Fund may make additional distributions of net capital gain at any time during the year.
-Each Fund may derive capital gain and loss in connection with sales of other dispositions of its portfolio securities.
+Each Fund may derive capital gain and loss in connection with sales or other dispositions of its portfolio securities.
 Distributions derived from the excess of net short-term capital gain over net long-term capital loss will be taxable to you as ordinary income.
 Distributions paid from the excess of net long-term capital gain over net short-term capital loss will be taxable to you as long-term capital gain, regardless of how long you have held your shares in a Fund.
 These distributions will not qualify for the corporate dividends-received deduction or as qualified dividend income for non-corporate shareholders.